 Lecture Four: Famous architects, their work and how they design

 Plus+ Four bonus videos How to Make a portfolio, Styles and Terminology, Time Management and Tips for Young Architects Getting Started.

-Plus+ Lots of stories and examples from my own experience as an architect
+Plus+ Lots of stories and examples when we meet live from my own experience as an architect

 Plus+ Four bonus courses.

 How to Design Like an Architect

 Plus + A Handbook for the class called Architect.